CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 While previous models in ChemDataExtractor stored values and units as strings, these are now automatically extracted and stored as numbers and Unit classes, allowing for easy conversion and comparison.
 These changes are explored in more detail in `Addition of Units and Dimensions`_.

-Each entity must have a defined type, for example :python:`StringType`, :python:`FloatType` or :python:`ModelType`.
-Note that by specifying :python:`ModelType` you must provide another model, allowing for nested model relationships.
+Each entity must have a defined type, for example :class:`~chemdataextractor.model.base.StringType`, :class:`~chemdataextractor.model.base.FloatType` or :class:`~chemdataextractor.model.base.ModelType`.
+Note that by specifying :class:`~chemdataextractor.model.base.ModelType` you must provide another model, allowing for nested model relationships.

 The entities also have properties: